Welcome to IHBTOhio

 LEARN MORE ABOUT SYSTEM OF CARE IN OHIO HERE

 We welcome you to check out our various trainings presented by the CABH COE/CIP.
-Click on the respective name for upcoming training schedules: UPCOMING TRAINING SCHEDULES from the CABHCOE CIP: CANS, IHBT, MRSS and Wraparound Care Coordination
+Click on the respective name for upcoming training schedules from the CABHCOE CIP: CANS, IHBT, MRSS and Wraparound.

 The Center for Innovative Practices (CIP), in partnership with Ohio’s Intensive Home-Based Treatment (IHBT) initiative, hosts a Supervisors’ Learning Collaborative each month as a complement to its IHBT trainings and consultation efforts.
 If you are a home-based supervisor, program manager or administrator, this group is for you. click here to request to be added to this monthly Learning Collaborative.